kristianmandrup/flat/README.md

 Will be retrieved using `leafOpts` property (getter) of `Unflattener`, which you can override.
 By default passes on all `opts` of `Unflattener` and the current `key` being processed.

+### leaf options

 - `delimiter` option (default: `.`)
 - `key` the flat key the leaf is being created for
+- `startDepth` the initial depth, by default 0
+- `pathKeyTransform` function to transform path key
 - `makePointer` custom function to create the pointer (deep path) in the object
 - `setValue` custom function to use to set the value (by default the *identity* function, ie. simply returns the passed-in value)
 - `onValueAt` function to handle specific values such as `undefined`
+- `nextDepth` function to calculate next depth, by default increments by 1

+### Unflattening into existing object

+You can use the following options for fine-grained control:

 - `selectKey` function to select the next key
 - `keyMatchers` list of key matcher functions for special keys such as a `RegExp`
 - `keyQueryMatcher` generic query matcher function to use for key matchers